By Jennifer McDougall

-Anxiety could be caused by everyday stressors and manifests itself in a variety of ways.
+Anxiety could be caused by everyday stressors and manifests itself in various ways.
 It might also show up as a generalized anxiety disorder.
-Because of inherited and temperamental variables, some people are just more prone to worry than others.
-Most individuals, on the other hand, are familiar with these common anxiety symptoms.
+Because of inherited and temperamental variables, some people are more prone to worry than others.
+On the other hand, most individuals are familiar with these common anxiety symptoms.
 Anxiety may make you feel as if you’re alone in the world.
-Anxiety, on the other hand, affects over 20% of the population.
+On the other hand, anxiety affects over 20% of the population.
 This implies that a lot is understood about how to manage anxiety successfully.

 Anxiety at Night